Introduction to Online Convex Optimization: Statistical Learning Theory

-\sectionmark{statistical learning theory}
+\sectionmark{Statistical Learning Theory}

-The theory of statistical learning models the problem of learning a concept from examples.
+The theory of statistical learning addresses the problem of learning a concept from examples.
 A concept is a mapping from domain $\X$ to labels $\Y$, denoted $C : \X \mapsto \Y$.

-As an example, the problem of optical character recognition has the domain $\X$ of all $8 \times 8$ bitmap images, the label set $\Y$ is the latin alphabet, and the concept $C$ maps a bitmap into the character depicted in the image.
+As an example, consider the problem of optical character recognition.
+In this setting, the domain $\X$ can be all $n \times n$ bitmap images, the label set $\Y$ is the Latin (or other) alphabet, and the concept $C$ maps a bitmap into the character depicted in the image.

 Statistical theory models the problem of learning a concept by allowing access to labelled examples from the target distribution.
-The learning algorithm has access to pairs from an unknown distribution
+The learning algorithm has access to pairs, or samples, from an unknown distribution

 The goal is to be able to predict $y$ as a function of $\bx$, i.e., to {\bf learn} a hypothesis, or a mapping from $\X$ to $\Y$, denoted $ h: \X \mapsto \Y $, with small error with respect to the distribution $\D$.
 In the case that the label set is binary $\Y = \{0,1\}$, or discrete such as in optical character recognition, the {\it generalization error} of an hypothesis $h$ with respect to distribution $\D$ is given by